-Consider all grade change requests from students, both graduate and undergraduate, who have been enrolled in classes offered within the College of Human Sciences.
+The Grade Appeals Committee will consider all grade change requests from students, both graduate and undergraduate, who have been enrolled in classes offered within the College of Human Sciences.

 - Committee members serve a one-year term and may be reappointed.

-Committee members will examine the facts of the appeal, holding meetings as it deems necessary.
+- Committee members will examine the facts of the appeal, holding meetings as it deems necessary.
 Due process to all parties to the dispute will be followed.

-It is not necessary for the parties to appear unless requested by the committee, but parties have the right to appear if they wish.
+- It is not necessary for the parties to appear unless requested by the committee, but parties have the right to appear if they wish.

-The committee will provide to the dean a recommendation as to whether the grade should be changed, and if so, to what other grade.
+- The committee will provide to the dean a recommendation as to whether the grade should be changed, and if so, to what other grade.
 They may also make other recommendations deemed advisable in settling each specific appeal.

-The decision on a grade appeal is the responsibility of the dean of the college administering the course.
+- The decision on a grade appeal is the responsibility of the dean of the college administering the course.
 For graduate students, the dean's decision will be forwarded to the dean of the Graduate School for final disposition.